 But, when banks receive money they lend it out at a tremendously high loan rate and then offer peanuts to those who keep their money in deposits.

 Inflation for many consumer products WILL ratchet down, in my humble opinion, except for fuel costs.
 Fuel costs will remain high primarily because of the lid on U.S. production.
+But that’s about to change with the new Trump Administration.

 Again, going back to the fact that freight HAS to be moved, it’s imperative for brokers to really get a grasp on rates.